×

 Reduce your exposure to allergies: Allergies are the most frequent reasons for a high eosinophil count.
 You can control eosinophils in your body by treating allergies and avoiding triggers.

 Eat a healthy diet free of acidic foods: Both acid reflux and heartburn can raise your body’s eosinophil count.
 To avoid these conditions, one must eat a balanced, healthy diet.
 Look for low-fat foods, including lean meats, whole grains, fresh fruits and vegetables, and whole-grain foods.
 You should avoid acidic meals, including fried foods, tomatoes, alcohol, chocolate, mint, garlic, onions, and coffee.
-Overweight people are more likely to experience acid reflux and have high eosinophil counts.
-You might need to lose weight if you’re overweight to lower your risk.
+People who are overweight are at a higher risk of experiencing acid reflux and having elevated eosinophil counts.

 Quit smoking and limit alcohol consumption: Your eosinophil counts may improve if you stop smoking.
 Although there is no specific proof that cutting back on alcohol lowers eosinophil levels, doing so will undoubtedly enhance your general health.
 Have a workable plan and ask for support when trying to stop smoking.

 Boost your daily vitamin D consumption: High eosinophil counts are more common in people with low vitamin D levels.
 You can improve your vitamin D consumption in two different ways.
 First, at least twice a week, spend five minutes in the sun (for those with extremely light skin) or thirty minutes (for those with darker skin).
-You can also take a vitamin D3 supplement as an alternative.
+Alternatively, you can take a vitamin D3 supplement.
 Be outside to gain vitamin D through sun exposure.
 Sitting next to a sunny window won’t help since vitamin D is produced by UVB rays, which cannot pass through glass.
 Spend extra time outside on overcast days because cloud cover cuts down on the sun’s rays.

 Reduce inflammation by consuming ginger: Inflammation is known to be reduced by ginger.
 Although research is ongoing, ginger may also help lower eosinophils.
 To reap the benefits, take ginger supplements daily or brew ginger tea.
 The majority of grocery stores sell ginger tea.
 Put the tea bag in a cup and pour it with hot water.
 Before consuming, let it brew for a while.